mdechiaro/vctools/README.md

 VM Creation:

-This program will merge a default config (.vctoolsrc.yaml) and a server config (sample.yaml) into a VM creation config.
+This program will merge a default rc config file and a server config into a VM creation config.
 It will prompt the user for any missing info that is required to create a VM, and then automate the build process from start to finish.

 It is capable of creating a boot ISO per server (mkbootiso) for situations when DHCP or PXE booting is not an option.
 It can also